Skip to content

 (5) Program

 Day 1 CPT programs differ widely among schools.
-For instance, Saint Peter’s University offers only two business-related Day 1 CPT programs, Harrisburg University is known for its STEM programs, while Westcliff University and Trine University offer a broad range of majors.
-Students can narrow down their choices based on majors suitable to them.
+For instance, Saint Peter’s University offers only two business-related Day 1 CPT programs, Harrisburg University is known for its STEM programs, while Westcliff University offers a broad range of majors.
+Students can narrow down their choices based on program choices.

-What does “suitable major'' mean?
 In fact, choosing a Day 1 CPT program requires careful consideration of how well it aligns with your educational and professional background.
-If there's a mismatch, you could be at risk of receiving a RFE during future immigration procedures.
+If there's a mismatch, you could be at risk of receiving an RFE during future immigration procedures.

 (6) CPT Policy of Individual Schools